DRFR0ST/libre-link-unofficial-api/README.md

 `me` | Get the current cached user. | ✅
 `read` | Get the raw reading. | ⏳
 `stream` | Stream the readings. | ⏳
+`fetchConnections` | Fetch the connections between LinkUp account and Libre app. | ✅

 More methods will be added in the future.
 If you need a specific method, please open an issue or submit a pull request!